naist-nlp/nice_gliTchers/README.md

 # Tutorial

-### Define your Corrector based on nice_glitchers.correctors.CorrectorBase
+### Define your Corrector

-`cd experiments/` and create a Python file.
-Implement your Corrector by inheriting from `CorrectorBase`.
+If the corrector makes correction, use `nice_glitchers.correctors.CorrectorBase`.

 ```python
 from nice_glitchers.correctors import CorrectorBase